dsusco/tp.net-armageddon.org/_site/_units/landa.md

   - "transport"
 notes:
   |
-    May transport ten infantry units (except Big Gunz), light vehicle units or armoured vehicle units with <em>walker</em>; plus four units of Grotz.
+    May transport ten infantry units (except Big Gunz), light vehicle units or armoured vehicle units with _walker_; plus four units of Grotz.
 Light vehicles and Dreadnoughts count as two units each.
 Critical Hit Effect: The unit and all units being carried are destroyed.
 weapons:
   -
     id: "gun-turrets"